 No Exercise is the Wrong Way to Exercise

 As long as you are moving your body and you aren’t in terrible physical pain, you’re golden.
 And I’m talking about pain in the sense of lifting weights that are too heavy.
 Or feeling terrible knee, joint, or back pain, kind of pain.
-Not the good kind of endorphin and adrenaline, “work through the burn”, sensation of “pain”.
+Not the good kind of endorphin and adrenaline, “work through the burn”, a sensation of “pain”.

 Remember reason number 10 from the above list?
 Exercise should be a selfish time for you to focus on yourself.
 Well, if you’re miserable during that time, you should probably try and find another activity to try.
 Exercising can be as simple as going on a walk or riding your bike.
 You can try free workouts on YouTube, sign up for classes at a niche studio, or get a gym membership.

 You can do it alone, with a friend, or take the attention off yourself in a larger group.
 There are so many different ways to exercise as well!
 For the days you aren’t feeling it, you can do yoga or Pilates while you lay on the floor.
-There are body weight exercises you can do to a HIIT timer.
+There are bodyweight exercises you can do to a HIIT timer.
 You can lift heavy weights, or box, or dance, or rock climb.
-Heck there are even trampoline classes now.
+Heck, there are even trampoline classes now.
 There are so many options, and the more you try out, the easier it will be to pick a workout for whatever mood you’re in!

 Please Just Remember to Rest!

-Just with anything else in life, there is a such thing as too much exercise.
+Just with anything else in life, there is such a thing as too much exercise.
 As important as it is to move your body and break a sweat every once in a while, it’s also important to let your body rest and recover.

 Many fitness experts try and give a rule of thumb on rest days.
 Some say you should only take one day.
 While others opt for 2-3.
 Personally, I think it’s going to depend on where you are in your life that week.
 If you’re super stressed, exhausted, and burned out, it’s okay to skip the gym to catch up on sleep.
 And this will take practice, but this all goes back to truly being mindful and listening to your body.
 If your muscles ache and are getting fatigued easily, switch your lifting session for some yoga or stretching.
 And if you scheduled a rest day but have so much energy or need to go on a stress run, go do it.